 He has been named a leading practitioner in the field of securitization by Chambers USA, Chambers Global and Best Lawyers.
 Steve regularly speaks at national conferences on topics regarding student loans, marketplace (peer-to-peer) unsecured consumer lending, residential solar loans, fintech, and cross-border securitizations.
-He is also a founding member of the New York City Bar Association’s Structured Finance/Securitization Committee and is currently servicing as a co-chairperson of the committee.
+In addition, he is a founding member of the New York City Bar Association’s Structured Finance/Securitization Committee and is currently servicing as a co-chairperson of the committee.
 Steve is also a member of the American Bar Association’s Securitization & Structured Finance Committee and is currently serving as one of the vice-chairpersons of the committee.

 At the University of Chicago Law School, Steve was a co-founder and managing editor of the Legal Forum and a co-founder/chairman of the University Student Federal Credit Union.
 In addition, Steve possesses an MBA from the University of Chicago and he also holds a CPA certificate from the State of Illinois.
 He graduated from Dartmouth College with honors awarded in both his major subjects, Government and Religion.

 The University of Chicago Law School, 1986, Juris Doctor

 The University of Chicago, 1986, Master of Business Administration

 US Court of Appeals for the District of Columbia Circuit